 Midtown and Westside Computer Centers

-Information Technology & Innovation (UC) supports a diverse computing environment consisting of Windows servers, Windows desktops and laptops, IBM PCs and compatibles, Digital Unix, and Apple computers.
+Information Technology & Innovation (IT&I) supports a diverse computing environment consisting of Windows servers, Windows desktops and laptops, IBM PCs and compatibles, Digital Unix, and Apple computers.
 Various computer facilities and advanced technology classrooms exist on each of Western's campuses.

 The Westside Computer Center is located in the Westside Classroom Building, room 117.
 The Campus Center Computer Center (C4) is located in the Westside Campus Center on the 3rd floor.
 The Midtown Computer Center can be found on the main level of the Ruth Haas Library.
 Both offer approximately 40 to 60 IBM desktops computers in each facility.
 These facilities support a variety of software packages for student convenience including: Microsoft Office, Visual Studio, Netscape, Internet Explorer, and various other class specific applications.
 These facilities also support specialized software on various machines per academic requirements and are equipped with laser printers in each facility.
 Each computer center is also equipped with one or more group workstations, where those students working on group projects may do so more comfortably in the designated areas, and a graphic station, which offers QuarkXPress, OmniPage Pro and Adobe Photoshop, Illustrator, and Acrobat.
 A color scanner is also connected to the graphic workstations.
 Click here to view the computer centers' hours.